Sumaiya-Mohamed/Book-Connect-html_Css_Javascript/README.md

 1. **Comprehensive Book Information** : Book Connect offers detailed book information at your fingertips.
 Each book entry includes essential details such as author, published date, title, and a summary.
 This way, you can quickly assess the relevance and appeal of a book before deciding to delve into it.

 1. **User-Friendly Interface** : The intuitive layout and smooth navigation ensure a seamless and enjoyable experience while interacting with the app.

+## Requirements:
+* Live sever extension.

+## How to use:
+1. Download the file.
+1. Extract the file.
+1. Open in vscode.
+1. Open live server.